MohitGoel92/Classification/README.md

 <p align="center"> <img width="1000" height="225" src= "/Pics/KNN6.png"> </p>

-- In the first case when K=20, we observe a straight line.
+- In the first case where K=20, we observe a straight line.
 This is because a single value will be predicted, which is the mean of all the values.
 This is another case where we have low variance but high bias, indicating underfitting.
 - For the second case where K=3, we visually see the KNN behaving like a smoothing function.
 It can be thought of as a rolling average, where the predicted point will be the average of the closest 3 neighbours.
-This behaviour can be expected for K when K is greater than 1 and less than the total number of samples.
+This behaviour can be expected for K where K is greater than 1 and less than the total number of samples.
 - For our third case where K=1, the nearest neighbour will act like the predicton for that value.
 This is another case where we have low bias but high variance, indicating overfitting.

+### Pros of K-Nearest Neighbours

+- Simple to implement as it does not require the estimation of any parameters, just which neighbours are closest.
+- Adapts well as new training data is introduced for trying to predict one class against the other, and as the data changes so will the nearest neighbours.
+- Easy to interpret which makes intuitive sense to decision makers, resulting in that model becoming much more powerful especially in a business setting.

+### Cons of K-Nearest Neighbours

+- Slow to predict because of the many distance calculations.
+Therefore, the larger the dataset the more computationally intensive the calculations will be as the number of distance calculations will rise.
+- Does not generate insights into the data generation process as it does not give us a model like, for instance, Logistic Regression.
+For a model like Logistic Regression, it can give us insights such as the contribution of features impacting likelihood of each point falling into a certain category.
+- Can require a lot of memory if the dataset is large (or it grows), as the model needs to store all the values in the training set every time it fits the model.
+- When there are pany predictors, the KNN accuracy can break down due to the curse of dimensionality.
+If there are a lot of features, the distances are generally further and further away as we increase the dimensions.
+Remember, the number of dimensions will increase as we increase the number of features.